theintern/intern/docs/configuration.md

         "plugins": [ "tests/plugins/bar.js" ]
     }
     ```
-2.  **Resource arrays in "node" or "browser" ("plugins", "reporters", "suites"),
+2. Resource arrays in "node" or "browser" ("plugins", "reporters", "suites"),
-    are added to the corresponding resource arrays in the base config.** For
+    will be used in addition to the corresponding resource arrays in the base
-    example, if the base config has:
+    config.
+For example, if the base config has:
     ```json5
     "suites": [ "tests/unit/foo.js" ]
     ```